Dan Jilek: Buffalo Bills

 Jilek was selected by the Buffalo Bills in the fourth round (109th overall pick) of the 1976 NFL draft.
 As a rookie in 1976, he started 14 games for the Bills, intercepted two passes, recovered three fumbles and was the Bills' rookie of the year.
 He played for the Bills as a linebacker from 1976 to 1979, appearing in 58 games, 29 of them as a starter.

-Later years
+Later life

 After retiring from football, Jilek operated an insurance company.
 He died in 2002 at age 48 in Ann Arbor, Michigan.

 A 5k fun run is held each fall to honor Dan Jilek's memory and to support his commitment to improve youth via athletics.